 Safety remains a top priority for the Group’s management and employees.
-Continuously and durably improving the health and safety in the workplace of its employees and subcontractors is one of Air Liquide’s major challenges, which is expressed by the keyword “zero accident” on each site, in each region, in each entity.
+Continuously and durably improving the health and safety in the workplace of its employees and subcontractors is one of Air Liquide’s major challenges, in each region, in each entity.

 Air Liquide’s employees lost-time accident frequency rate was 1.3 at the end of 2018, a 20% improvement compared to 2017.
 This is the lowest frequency rate the Group has achieved in 20 years.

 These results include the safety performance of newly-acquired companies, in particular Airgas and Home Healthcare subsidiaries such as Oxymaster in Colombia.

 All Group employees have the ability and duty to ensure their safety and that of their colleagues.
 Being aware of dangers and risks, applying the rules and taking care of others – all this contributes to reducing the risk of accidents and strengthening Air Liquide’s safety culture.